Are You Wearing the Wrong Bra Size? Here’s What to Do About It...

 Step 1: Band Size

-Measure around your torso directly under the bust line, keeping the measuring tape snug against the skin, and level.
-Make note of the number in inches, and take a look at the band size table on this page to see what your correlating band size is.
+Using a soft dress makers measuring tape, measure around your torso directly under the bust line, keeping the measuring tape snug against the skin, and level.
+Make a note of the number in inches.

 Step 2: Bust Size

-Make sure you’re wearing a non-padded bra, and measure the distance around the fullest part of your breast, keeping the tape measure level, and being careful not to pull it too tight.
+Make sure you’re wearing an already comfortable non-padded bra, and measure the distance around the fullest part of your breast, keeping the tape measure level, and being careful not to pull it too tight.
+Make a note of the number in inches.